Chairperson Term 2018-2021

 Lhetlh-xat-ne (Tribal Council)

 The Tolowa Dee-ni' Nation is led by a Lhetlh-xat-ne (Tribal Council) – comprised of seven tribal members who have been elected by the general membership.
-Tribal Council members are: Denise Richards-Padgette, Chairperson; Jeri Thompson, Vice Chairperson; Leann McCallum, Secretary; Dr. Joseph Giovannetti, Treasurer; Marvin Richards Sr, Kara Brundin-Miller, Cari Nelson Council members.
+Tribal Council members are: Denise Richards-Padgette, Chairperson; Jeri Thompson, Vice Chairperson; Leann McCallum, Secretary; Cari Nelson, Treasurer; Marvin Richards Sr, Kara Brundin-Miller and Dr. Joseph Giovannetti Council members.

 Lhetlh-xat-ne (Tribal Council) MEETINGS

 All tribal members are encouraged to participate in the governing process by attending the Tribe’s General Council meetings held the second and fourth Thursday evening of each month at the Xaa‐wan’‐k’wvt Hall Community Center.
 Dinner served at 5:00pm, meeting at 5:30pm

 Jeri Lynn Thompson

 (707) 951-3875 firstname.lastname@example.org Jeri is the daughter of Dorothy Cate (Payne) and descendent of Sarah Payne (Channon) who was the daughter of Cha-met.
 Her focus is Indian Child welfare, Housing, tribal rights and protection, and the diversification of tribal resources through Economic Development and federal partnerships.
 Jeri's approach to tribal governance is solution based and has focused on identifying solutions to advance the Tribe for the betterment of the Citizens.
 Jeri was first elected to Tribal Council in 2015.

 Council Member Term 2017-2020